nathangobinet/learning-angular-and-ts/README.md

-# learning-angular-and-ts
+# Learning Angular and Typescript
-An application cloning project in order to learn Angular and Typescript.
+An app cloning project in order to learn Angular and Typescript.
+[Orginal project](https://github.com/nathangobinet/podomoroclock) was developed using React and Redux.
+This project was carried out as part of a interview exercise.

+## Angular VS React overview